codeforamerica/trailsyserver/README.md

  - an interface for trail stewards to upload and maintain their trail data in the Trailsy database, as well as provide status updates, closure updates, photos, and institutional information for invidivual trails.
  - data structure and API informed by [trail standards draft](https://docs.google.com/document/d/1frt5HkKTdqEaNEnfk2Dq9IYxctvPjVnoU_F33Px2zSQ).

-This is still very much in early development.
+## Requirements

+ - Ruby 1.9.3 or newer.
+(All testing so far has been with Ruby 2.0.0)
+ - An instance of Postgres with the PostGIS extension installed (can be local or remote)
+ - An Amazon S3 bucket for photo storage.
+(Not needed for development environment, which stores photos in the local filesystem.
+See "Local setup" below.)

 We hope to merge this repo and the [Trailsy](http://www.github.com/danavery/trailsy) repo soon.

 ### Sample working resource requests
  - [http://trailsyserver-prod.herokuapp.com/trails.json](http://trailsyserver-prod.herokuapp.com/trails.json)